ordina-jworks/ordina-jworks.github.io/_posts/2017-12-28-Secure-your-architecture-part2.md

 # Cloud-hosted Key management service
 KMS is a fully managed service that lets you manage encryption for your sensitive data on the cloud.
-Most of these KMS's offer the best way for encryption and use rotate and destroy your keys.
+Most of these KMS's offer the best way for encryption and generate, rotate and destroy your keys.
 But the KMS is vendor locking so all your keys will stay on the platform.
-To avoid vendor locking, we can implement our own open source version for managing our encryption and keys.
+To avoid vendor locking, we can implement our own open source version for managing our encryption keys.

 A few examples to get an idea of KMS:
 * [Google Cloud KMS](https://cloud.google.com/kms/){:target="_blank"}